xwal/awesome-stars/topics.md

 ## cli

+- [jj-vcs/jj](https://github.com/jj-vcs/jj) - A Git-compatible VCS that is both simple and powerful
 - [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites
 - [Drovosek01/adobe-packager](https://github.com/Drovosek01/adobe-packager) - Script that allows to download portable installers of different versions Adobe software for macOS
 - [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A rich terminal UI for GitHub that doesn't break your flow.